Skip to main content

 The FDA has implemented several regulations regarding any outsourcing of processing because pharmaceutical manufacturing is an industry that may rely upon third party contractors to maintain profitable production lifecycles.
 These regulations reinforce several of the burdens of quality management for the contract manufacturer to ensure consistent product handling conditions across every stage.
 These include all activities related to actual production procedures for drugs, though may not entail any research or development processes unless that is included in the outlined contractual duties.

 Pharmaceutical preparation contract manufacturers must have a written quality agreement with the agency that has outsourced production to them that defines roles and responsibilities clearly.
 The contractor’s process controls may come under the purview of the owner’s CGMP protocols or may be able to designate their own quality control unit.
 In either case, the practices used in producing the end products must follow the guidelines established in CGMP for drugs or they will be labeled adulterated.
-Sage X3 Pharmaceutical Preparation can apply both internal quality controls or outside procedures programmed into the solution.
+Advanced ERP solutions can apply both internal quality controls or outside procedures programmed into the system.

 3. Ingredients & Labeling